 Once implemented, the exact start date is yet to be announced, the movement will also see the retail chain eliminate the distribution of other single-use plastic items such as cutlery, straws, containers, and trays.

 The change is expected to cut an estimated 800 million plastic bags out of circulation – each year, according to Hani Weiss, the CEO of Majid Al Futtaim's retail division.

 If you're looking to kickstart a more environmentally friendly lifestyle, you can – right now.

 Below are just a few plastic alternatives that can help you to live a cleaner, greener lifestyle:

 Opt for bamboo or glass straws instead of plastic ones.
 We, personally, love The Goodness Company's range of glass straws.
-They are super chic, come in sets of four, and
+They are super chic, come in sets of four, and cost just AED25.

 Traditional plastic toothbrushes are made using the likes of nylon and polypropylene plastic, both of which are sourced from non-renewable fossil fuels.
 To top that off, studies have found that roughly one billion toothbrushes make their way into the ocean, in the US alone – according to one study, that's enough to stretch around the Earth – four times.
 While the acid emitted by the improper disposal of batteries used in electronic toothbrushes make using them a less favorable option when it comes to sustainability.
 One environmentally friendly alternative, that is both hygienic and proven to have the same oral impacts as traditional toothbrushes, are those made using bamboo.
 The bamboo handle is completely biodegradable, making it a greener choice.